qdot/lovesense-max/README.md

-# liblovense-max
+# lovesense-max

-liblovense is a library for controlling Lovense sex toys, such as the Max, Nora, and Lush.
+lovesense is a library for controlling Lovense sex toys, such as the Max, Nora, and Lush.
 The library allows users to control all aspects of the toy (vibration/rotation/inflation, depending on the toy), as well as retrieving information like device type, status, battery